Periodic Reporting for period 4 - PhyMo (Structure function relationships of the phyllosphere microbiota)

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)

-Reductionist approaches to disentangle the inherent complexity of microbe-microbe-plant interactions in situ could be successfully established.
-Experimentally tractable, synthetic communities enabled first testing of hypotheses by targeted manipulations in gnotobiotic systems.
-In the future, modifications of microbial, host, and environmental parameters are planned to quantitative assess host and microbe characteristics.
+Reductionist approaches to disentangle the inherent complexity of interactions in the plant microbiome were successfully established.
+Experimentally tractable synthetic bacterial communities enabled hypotheses testing through targeted manipulations in gnotobiotic systems and helped identify genotype-phenotype relationships.